oslabs-beta/MagniCache/magnicache-server/README.md

-## How to use @magnicache/server in your graphQL api
+## How to use @magnicache/server in your GraphQL API

 1. Install MagniCache Server.